Pileated Woodpecker Symbolism

 Pileated Woodpeckers tend to be human-shy birds, preferring to watch and observe from a distance, staying high up in the treetops.
 Being relatively large birds, it's easy to spot them flying high amongst the trees.

+However, getting to see one up close and personal is quite nice, too.
 Thankfully you can get them down to human-level with a little bit of time, trust, and good food.

-Tips for viewing a Pileated Woodpecker Up-close
+A few tips for viewing a Pileated Woodpecker up-close:

-Female Pileated Woodpecker eating in tree by naturearchaeologist
+Female Pileated Woodpecker eating in tree

 • Become a familiar and frequent face in their environment, birds do remember those they encounter regularly and can warm up to you.
 Their trust that you are safe and regular makes it more likely they'll appear in front of you.